metonym/svelte-bootstrap-icons/README.md

 ```
 <!-- prettier-ignore-end -->

-Refer to [ICON_INDEX.md](ICON_INDEX.md) for list of icons.

 ### Base import

-Use the base import for faster compiling.
+Use the base import for faster compiling during development.
+Note that unused, direct imports should are still treeshakeable by application bundlers like Rollup or webpack.

 ```html
 <script>